by Pastor Tim Burt

 An evil report; is there anything worse?
 The doctor hands you an evil report.
 The girlfriend or boyfriend says they want to break it off.
 The spouse says he or she has been in an affair.
 The boss says, I’m sorry but I have to lay you off.
 The evil report; we all hate them!

-When ever I have been hit with an evil report, it has most often seemed to affect my heart in one of two ways: it has either tried to hit me like a hammer of fear or cover me like a blanket of disappointment.
+Whenever I have been hit with an evil report, it has most often seemed to affect my heart in one of two ways: it was like a punch in the gut, or fear tried to cover me like a blanket.
 Either of these emotional states is absolutely unacceptable to me.
 They might come but I will not allow them to stay.
 Why?
-Because as a child of God I am not one without hope and the evil report is not the end of the story.
+Because as a child of God I am not one without hope and the evil report is not the end of my story or yours!